Chris Byrd: 2000: first world title, facing the Klitschkos

 During the last week of March 2000, Byrd was offered the chance to be the replacement (for Donovan Ruddock) against undefeated champion Vitali Klitschko in Berlin, Germany (Klitschko's adopted home country) for the WBO Heavyweight Title.
 He therefore had only seven days to prepare for the fight (not the customary 6–12 weeks).
-Byrd struggled greatly in the fight, trailing after nine rounds by scores of 88–83 (on two cards) and 89–82 (on one card), i.e. losing seven or eight of those rounds.
-However, Klitschko severely injured his shoulder and was unable to continue after the ninth round.
+Byrd was trailing after nine rounds by scores of 88–83 (on two cards) and 89–82 (on one card), i.e. losing seven or eight of those rounds.
+However, Byrd was arguably Vitali's most difficult opponent as he landed clean shots and made him miss regularly, resulting Klitschko severely injured his shoulder and being unable to continue after the ninth round.
 The injury that Klitschko suffered was a torn shoulder rotator cuff, which required major surgery and a 7-month lay-off.
 Despite trailing on all three of the judges' scorecards, Byrd walked away the winner by a technical knockout due to the injury to Klitschko.
+Vitali landed at a much lower percentage and while he threw more, Byrd almost landed as many punches as him.

 Six months later, Byrd was back in Germany to defend the title against Wladimir Klitschko, Vitali's younger, more agile brother.
 Twelve rounds later, Byrd had lost a lopsided unanimous decision and the WBO belt after being knocked down twice.